telefonicaid/fiware-orion/doc/manuals/devel/httpHeaders.md

 Fiware-Correlator is a response HTTP header.
 Fiware-Correlator is used as HTTP header in forwarding messages, notifications and responses.
 This correlator id is either transferred from an incoming request, or, if the incoming request doesn't carry any HTTP header Fiware-Correlator, the correlator is generated by the Orion context broker and then used in the log file.
-It Can be either `N/A` or it is a string in the UUID format.
+It can be either `N/A` or it is a string in the UUID format.
 The correlator id is a common identifier among all applications involved in the `message chain` for one specific request.
-Fiware-Correlator is a NON-MODIFIABLE Header in custom notifications.
+Fiware-Correlator is a NON-MODIFIABLE header in custom notifications.
 Any attempt of doing so (e.g. `"httpCustom": { ... "headers": {"Fiware-Correlator": "foo"} ...}` will be ignored.

     Fiware-Correlator: 600119ce-eeaa-11e9-9e0c-080027a71049

 [Top](#top)